tijptjik/FEWD_1.0/intro/slides.md

 **THE DETAILS**

+* Instructors: Kit Yuen & Mart v/d Ven
-* June 24th – Sept 2nd, 2013
+* July 15th – Sept 23nd, 2013
 * Meets Monday and Thursday from 7-10pm at CoCoon
 * Tuition is $25,000HKD
 * Payment plans are available
 * No pre-requisites
 * Maximum class size of 15 people
-* Registration ends June
+* Registration ends July 12th
-18th